Williams driver Albon recovering after post-surgery complications

-Albon was replaced in the driver lineup ahead of the weekend's Italian Grand Prix, with Dutch driver Nyck de Vries making his Formula One race debut at Monza and finishing ninth.
+Albon was replaced in the driver line-up ahead of the weekend's Italian Grand Prix, with Dutch driver Nyck de Vries making his Formula 1 race debut at Monza and finishing ninth.

 Albon had successful laparoscopic surgery on Saturday before he encountered respiratory complications.